practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Picat/README.md

 <br/>

-However, this program is using Picat's constraint programming module _cp_ (https://picat-lang.org/download/cp.pi), which features the _solve_all()_ predicate, see at page 58 from (**), which allowed me to elegantly implement the map coloring problem of Germany:
+However, this program is using Picat's constraint programming module _cp_ (https://picat-lang.org/download/cp.pi), which features the _solve_all()_ predicate, see at page 58 from (**), which allowed me to elegantly implement the map coloring problem of Germany with this [source code](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/04%20-%20logic%20programming/Picat/graph_4coloring_Germany_with_cp_module.pi):

 ```
 import cp.